Goodman GMVM97 Review

 Goodman’s GMVM97 is one of their most advanced furnaces, so nothing else from their product line competes in terms of overall features.

-The GMES96-U, for example, is a less sophisticated furnace because it’s only single-stage and only has a multi-speed blower motor.
+The GMVS96-U, for example, is a less sophisticated furnace because it’s only single-stage, though it does have the same variable-speed blower motor.

-At the same time, the GMES96-U does have something that the GMVM97 doesn’t: ultra-low nitrogen oxide emissions.
+Further, the GMVS96-U does have something that the GMVM97 doesn’t: ultra-low nitrogen oxide emissions.
 NOx is a greenhouse gas, so buying a furnace with ultra-low emissions can reduce your home’s environmental impact.

 Model Comparison by Tier: GMVM97 versus GCVM97

 The GMVM97 and GCVM97 are nearly identical.
-They're both modulating furnaces with variable-speed ECM blower motors, have ENERGY STAR certification and 98 percent AFUEs, have the same warranty coverage, and have the same features and technological compatibilities.
+They're both modulating furnaces with variable-speed ECM blower motors, ENERGY STAR certification, the same warranty coverage, and the same features and technological compatibilities.